Locally Markov walks on finite graphs: Recurrent states and the stationary distribution

-For a rotor walk on a graph $G$, the recurrent configurations of the total chain are the spanning unicycles of $G$ according to \cite[Theorem 3.8]{lev-hol-propp:rotor}.
-This is also true for the total chain of any locally Markov walk whose local chains $(L^x)_{x\in V}$ are irreducible and aperiodic and the proof is similar to the rotor walk case.
-For the remainder of the paper, when saying that a configuration $\rho:V\rightarrow V$ is a spanning unicycle of the graph $G$, we mean that the set of edges $\{(x,\rho(x)):x\in V\}$ forms a spanning unicycle of $G$.
+Given a spanning tree $T$ rooted at a vertex $x \in V$, a spanning unicycle $U$ can be obtained by adding any outgoing edge from $x$ to the tree $T$.
+For a rotor walk on a graph $G$, the recurrent configurations of the total chain are the spanning unicycles of $G$ in view of \cite[Theorem 3.8]{lev-hol-propp:rotor}.
+This is also true for the total chain associated to a locally Markov walk, whose local chains $\{L^x:\ x\in V\}$ are irreducible and aperiodic and the proof is similar to the rotor walk case.
+When saying that a configuration $\rho:V\rightarrow V$ is a spanning unicycle of the graph $G$, we mean that the set of edges $\{(x,\rho(x)):x\in V\}$ forms a spanning unicycle of $G$.